Presidential Libraries

 Funding

-How is a Presidential Library paid for and funded?
+How is a Presidential Library funded?

-The Library is then transferred to the Federal government and operated and maintained by NARA through its congressionally appropriated operating budget.
+The Library is then transferred to the Federal Government and operated and maintained by NARA through its congressionally appropriated operating budget.

 What is the role of a Presidential Library foundation?